Research

 1. As OA is regarded as a chronic inflammatory disease, therefore, reduction of inflammatory processes during OA progression represents a promising avenue for the treatment of OA.
 Hence we are developing carriers for controlled delivery and retention of inflammation resolving drugs for reduction of inflammation and OA progression.
 We have used resolvin D1 and shown that sustained delivery of such molecules can be used to treat OA.

 2. In another approach, we are focusing on direct signalling to chondrocytes and neighboring cells to induce matrix production and reduce damage under adverse conditions.
 One such signalling pathway that we are exploring is autophagy which has been shown to prevent cell apoptosis under stress conditions.
-We have showed that sustained release of autophagy inducers (rapamycin and NDGA) can be used to treat OA
+We have showed that sustained release of autophagy inducers (rapamycin and NDGA) can be used to treat OA.
+We are now developing injectable hydrogels for delivery of growth factors to enhance the anabolic potential and combine with the above approaches to result in a high regeneration potential of the joint.

 Teaching